Table of Contents Show

 6. Green Tea VS Peppermint Tea

-The benefits of green tea are very similar to peppermint tea benefits.
+The benefits of green tea are very similar to peppermint tea.
 Its natural antioxidants help fight against cancer and improve brain function.
-It also contains many healthy bioactive compounds as peppermint.
+It also contains many healthy bioactive compounds, such as peppermint.

-It contains caffeine, unlike peppermint tea, that helps boost one’s mood, vigilance, memory power, and reflexes.
-It also includes a major compound known as the amino acid L-theanine which can actively cross the blood-brain barrier.
+Unlike peppermint tea, it contains caffeine that helps boost mood, vigilance, memory power, and reflexes.
+It also includes a major compound known as the amino acid L-theanine, which can actively cross the blood-brain barrier.

 Green is a major fat-burning substitute.
 It contains certain antioxidants which help do so.
 It increases one’s metabolism, therefore, increasing the fat-burning rate.
 One hot green tea daily is all you need to lower cancer risk.

 Teabags are loose-leaf tea accessories.
 They make work easier, are instant, and help prevent type 2 diabetes.
 It helps relieve stomach pain and control bad breath.

 It also helps improve cardiovascular diseases and stroke risks, including brain aging.

 Peppermint tea is consumed widely around the globe nowadays.